robincornett/send-images-rss/readme.txt

 If your site's feed settings are set to Summary instead of Full Text, the featured image (or first image) will be added to each post.
 As of version 3.1.0, you can now add your post's featured image to the full text feed as well.
 If you use this setting, please double check your feed (again) to make sure you don't have duplicate featured images, as some themes and plugins do this as well.
 (If you are a _Display Featured Image for Genesis_ user, I've got you covered--this setting will not work until you've deactivated this setting in that plugin.)

+If you have added the featured image to your feed excerpt using your own functions, or another plugin, you will need to get rid of that before using this plugin, or select "No Image" for the Featured Image Size.

 = Does this plugin work with excerpts? =

 **YES INDEEDY.** It's true, as of version 3.0.0, _Send Images to RSS_ works with RSS feeds set to show excerpts/summaries!
 With this change, there's a new plugin settings page to handle the additional settings, which allow you to add the featured image to your excerpt, set its alignment, and set the target number of words for the excerpt.
 If a post has images uploaded to it (attached), but no featured image, the plugin will use the first attached image for the excerpt.